HaitaoMao/HaitaoMao.github.io/_posts/2022-02-08-A review on graph classification.md

 To design **local** graph pooling, following chanlleges should be solved:

 - What is the local patch that should be pooled?  clustering or downsampling.
-- What will the graph like after pooling for the node number becomes smaller than before?
+- What will the graph be like after pooling for the node number becomes smaller than before?
 What is the node feature and new graph structure?  selection or aggregation.

 To solve them challenge, various methods is proposed which can be roughly categorized into: